pmndrs/react-three-fiber/readme.md

 #### Why?

-Build dynamic scene graphs declaratively, with re-usable components that react to state changes and can repond to interaction out of the box.
-A component model will bring order and santiy to your codebase and will make handling Threejs easier.
+Building dynamic scene graphs declaratively with re-usable components that respond to state changes and interaction makes handling Threejs easier and brings order and santiy to your codebase.
+This library is react based and therefore can participate in reacts near infitine eco system of components, tools and add-ons, many of which are cross platform and can directly operate on your meshes and materials.

 #### Does it have limitations?